 Visiting Freiburg soon, or already there?

 If so, here’s our favorite day trips from Freiburg.
 Many that can’t be missed!

 The 10 Best Day Trips From Freiburg: Fun In The Heart Of Germany!

 If Colmar feels a bit familiar, it might be because it was the inspiration behind Belle’s village in Beauty and the Beast.

 This French town’s proximity to Germany means it’s a real fusion of French and German styles, with its colorful array of half-timbered houses, canals that snake through the town and quaint cobblestone streets.

 Colmar is a town to stroll through, taking in the beauty, stopping at a café, and sinking your teeth into a slice of flammkuchen (a pastry similar to a pizza) and taking in the picturesque views the town offers.

 Take a scenic boat ride in Petit Venice and sample the local wines – especially the Riesling and Crement d’Alsace.

 Distance from Freiburg – 51.5km / 54-minute drive

-At the top of the day trip agenda should be the spa town Baden-Baden.
+Near the top of any day trip agenda should be the spa town Baden-Baden.
 Wellness lovers will inevitably be drawn to the thermal baths; the most popular are the Caracalla Therme and Friedrichsbad.